HScheiber/STAT545-hw-Scheiber-Hayden/README.md

 ## About me
 I am a new chemistry PhD student at the University of British Columbia.
 I completed my undergrad in bio-organic chemistry at McGill University, graduating in December 2016.
 My specialization within chemistry is now physical/computational chemistry.
 If you would like to view my summer research, you can find it in my Github repository titled ["ALMO-Langevin"](https://github.com/HScheiber/ALMO-Langevin-Manuscript.git "Warning: it's in LaTeX format!").
+The website for my summer research lab group can be found [here](http://khaliullin.com/ "Check out 'Team and Openings' to see a picture of me").

 Over the summer, I did research on *Ab initio* Molecular Dynamics.
 I worked on developing a new faster method of calculating the electronic structure for the system of interest.
 My results, posted below, show that we were able to retain fairly good accuracy of bulk properties!